aws-samples/amazon-sagemaker-groundtruth-and-amazon-comprehend-ner-examples/README.md

 # Companion Codes for AWS Blog Post "Developing NER models on Amazon SageMaker"

+20200519:

+- v1.x is the version with Spacy and huggingface transformers.
+This is now tracked on a separate branch named `spacy-and-transformers`.
+- Moving forwards, the `master` branch replaces these custom algorithms with Comprehend Custom NER.

 This repository contains the source CloudFormation template that the blog post uses to setup the data conversion pipeline, a notebook instance populated with two NER-training notebooks, and upload sample corpus to an S3 bucket.